-- Agricultural Sciences The Faculty of Agricultural Sciences offers BSc Honours Degree Programmes in Agricultural Sciences through its three departments; the Department of Livestock Production, the Department of Export Agriculture and the Department of Agribusiness Management. - The Faculty of Applied Sciences offers four year BSc Applied Sciences Honours Degree Programmes in Food Science & Technology, Environmental Sciences and Natural Resources Management, Chemical Technology, Computer Science & Technology, Applied Physics, Science and Management, Sports Physical Education, Computing & Information Systems through its three departments; the Department of Food Science & Technology, Department of Natural Resources and the Department of Physical Sciences & Technology.
-However, there is a possibility to exit at the end of the third year (completing a general degree) for students who enrol for BSc Degree Programmes in Environmental Sciences & Natural Resources Management and Physical Sciences. - Geomatics The Faculty of Geomatics offers BSc Honours Degree Programmes in Surveying Sciences, through its two departments; the Department of Surveying & Geodesy and the Department of Cartography, Photogrammetry, Remote Sensing and Geographic
+The Faculty of Applied Sciences offers four year BSc Honours Degree Programmes in Food Science & Technology, Environmental Sciences and Natural Resources Management, Chemical Technology, Applied Physics, Sports Science and Management, Physical Education through its three departments; the of Food Science & Department Technology, Department of Natural Resources and the Department of Physical Sciences & Technology.
+However, there is a possibility to exit at the end of the third year (completing a general degree) for students who enrol for BSc Degree Programmes in Environmental Sciences & Natural Resources Management and Physical Sciences.